briantweed/laravel-view-folder/readme.md

 ``` php
 php artisan make:view pages.admin.users
 ```
-There are also options for each of the additional questions .
+There are also options for each of the additional questions:

---p : partials ...
+--p : partials .
---c : components ...
+--c : components .
---m : modals ...
+--m : modals .
-...--f : CRUD files ...
+--f : CRUD files .

 No questions will be asked if one or more of these is included in the command

 e.g.